george-eastman-museum/LTO-Documentation/README.md

   ```
   sudo bru -xvvv -b 128k -PA -f /dev/nst#
   ```

+### Using Translation Files

-- In order to change the path when restoring the files you will need to create a translation file.
+- You can change the original path of the data on the tape when restoring files using a translation file.
 - A translation file is just a simple text file listing the original path information and the new path information that you want to replace that with, separated by a space.
   - Example1: /Volumes/Original_Folder /mnt/New_Network_Share/LTO_Output
   - Example2: /Volumes/Original_Folder '/mnt/New Network Share with Spaces/LTO Output'